Public Warehousing & Distribution

 , you should pass along any General Average paperwork to the cargo owners and advise them to contact their cargo insurers to arrange the guarantee.
 Unfortunately, for uninsured shipments, a cash deposit will be required in place of an insurers’ Average Guarantee.
 Adjusters will advise the amount of the cash deposit required.

-should you have any questions or need additional information.
-Our team will be glad to further explain the benefits or securing cargo insurance.
+with questions or if you need additional information.
+Our global express shipping team will be glad to further explain the benefits of securing international cargo shipping insurance.

 At DGX we offer a unique package of shipping services

 .
 If you need assistance, please reach out to your local office or call toll free 1-800-488-4888 and we can help you.
-We specialize in international ocean and air freight shipping.
+We specialize in international ocean/sea and air freight shipping.

 See More Blog Posts